Related Posts

 Challenges in Regulatory Approval

 One of the challenges in obtaining regulatory approval lies in demonstrating the clinical benefit of peptide-based agents over existing standard-of-care treatments.
-Comparative effectiveness studies may be required to establish superiority or non-inferiority of peptide-based agents
+Comparative effectiveness studies may be required to establish the superiority or non-inferiority of peptide-based agents

 The Future Potential of Peptide-Based Anti-Drug-Resistant Disease Agents